Land reform in Zimbabwe: Tobacco

 Land reform caused a collapse in Zimbabwe's tobacco crop, its main agricultural export.
 In 2001, Zimbabwe was the world's sixth-largest producer of tobacco, behind only China, Brazil, India, the United States and Indonesia.
 By 2008, tobacco production had collapsed to 48 million kg, just 21% of the amount grown in 2000 and smaller than the crop grown in 1950.

 In 2005, the contract system was introduced into Zimbabwe.
 International tobacco companies contracted with small-scale subsistence farmers to buy their crop.
 In return, the farmers received agricultural inputs such as seeds and fertiliser, as well as advice and supervision.

-Production revived as the small-scale black farmers gained experience in growing tobacco.
-In 2019, Zimbabwe produced 258 million kg of tobacco, the second-largest crop on record.
-This increase in production came at the cost of quality as the capacity to produce higher-value cured high-nicotine tobacco was lost being largely replaced by lower-value filler-quality tobacco.
+A decisive role in the recovery was played by China National Tobacco Corporation, which in 2005 established its subsidiary Tian Ze Tobacco Company in Zimbabwe.
+Backed by state loans and access to the vast Chinese market, Tian Ze introduced large-scale contract farming, provided farmers with low-interest financing, inputs, and technical support, and purchased tobacco at higher prices than competitors.
+By the 2020s, Tian Ze accounted for a dominant share of Zimbabwe’s tobacco exports, with China purchasing about 40% of the country’s annual crop.

+Production revived as small-scale farmers gained experience under this model.
+In 2025 Zimbabwe achieved a historic milestone by surpassing 300 million kilograms of tobacco sold for the first time, generating over one billion US dollars in export revenues.

 Economic consequences

 Critics of the land reforms have contended that they have had a serious detrimental effect on the Zimbabwean economy.
+In response to what was described as the "fast-track land reform" in Zimbabwe, the United States government put the Zimbabwean government on a credit freeze in 2001 through the Zimbabwe Democracy and Economic Recovery Act of 2001 (specifically Section 4C titled Multilateral Financing Restriction).

 The rebound in Zimbabwean GDP following dollarisation is attributable to loans and foreign aid obtained by pledging the country's vast natural resources—including diamonds, gold, and platinum—to foreign powers.